campg2j003/JAWS-Script-for-Audacity/What's new.md

 # New in 2.2.0-alpha-2017-08-05
 - Added Audacity layer key help.
 - Added Position Display key layer.
-- Added "Short" key layer for speaking Shift+F5-F8 and Shift+Control+F5 and F7from the home row.
+- Added "Short" key layer for speaking Shift+F5-F8 and Shift+Control+F5 and F7 from the home row.
 # New in 2.2.0-alpha-2017-07-10
 - Converted code that speaks position fields to work with Audacity 2.2.0-Alpha-09JUL17.